playsms/playsms/documents/FAQ.md

     http://www.playsms.org

-3. Should I tell you guys when I install playSMS on my site?
+3. Should I tell you when I install playSMS on my site?

     Answer:

-    No, its not mandatory, but it would be a great info for the rest.
+    Yes, you should.

 4. If I have wishes, what should I do?